China lends Pakistan further $700m to shore up forex reserves

+DP World's SeaRates will allow cargo owners to compare quotes from multiple providers

-Pakistan will this week receive a new $700 million loan from China to help shore up its foreign exchange reserves, the South Asian country's finance minister said on Wednesday.
+Pakistan will this week receive a new $700 million loan from China to help shore up its foreign exchange reserves, the country’s finance minister said on Wednesday, in another step to help the South Asian nation recover from an economic crisis.

-The credit facility, extended through the state-owned China Development Bank, comes as Pakistan is thrashing out a deal with the International Monetary Fund (IMF) to unlock funds from a $6.5 billion bailout crucial to stave off economic collapse.
+The credit facility, made through the state-owned China Development Bank will boost Pakistan’s forex reserves by about 20 per cent and comes as the country is thrashing out a deal with the International Monetary Fund (IMF) to unlock funds from a $6.5 billion bailout.

-China is already Pakistan's single largest creditor and the United States, historically a close ally, said this week it was concerned about this debt, and was talking to Islamabad about the "perils" of a closer relationship with Beijing.
+China is already Pakistan’s single largest creditor with its commercial banks holding about 30 per cent of its external debt.
+The United States, historically a close ally, said this week it was concerned about this debt, and was talking to Islamabad about the “perils” of a closer relationship with Beijing. — Reuters

-China and Chinese commercial banks held about 30 per cent of Pakistan's total external debt of about $100 billion, according to an IMF report in September.

-Much of that debt has come under the China-Pakistan Economic Corridor, part of Beijing's Belt and Road Initiative.
+DP World's SeaRates will allow cargo owners to compare quotes from multiple providers

+New direct flights will connect Abu Dhabi to Baghdad and Erbil twice a week

 The three-year sukuk are expected to raise $1.5 billion and demand is believed to have topped $4.5 billion, according to a document